Footsteps to Freedom in the North East

 The Northern TUC biennial conference April 11 (9-5) and 12th (9-1) at the Hilton Newcastle Gateshead: look out for the Journey to Justice stall amongst others.

 With huge thanks to all our funders and supporters, volunteers and work placement students in the North East.
-We are thrilled to be running the first pilot of Journey to Justice here with you.
+We were thrilled to run the first pilot of Journey to Justice here with you.

 JOIN US ON THE JOURNEY TO JUSTICE….EVERYONE HAS A PART TO PLAY